CoderKungfu/react-workshop/exercise1/README.md

 ## Steps

-1. Create a new file in your text editor: `index.html`
+1. Create a new file in in this folder with the file name `index.html`.
+You can use VSCode to do so.
 2. Copy and paste this content into `index.html`:

 	```html